DottsGit-UoMD-CIS-581/Project-01/README.txt

 I have provided 2 archive file types because I was unsure of which one you wanted.
-Both hold the same source code and structure.
+Both hold the same source code and structure however the .tar.gz is a tar archive within a gzip archive so there is an extra layer.
+(Im not familiar with .tar.gz filetypes but you seem to have requested it.
+If this is not whats expected please let me know)

 Make sure that the 'covid19_cases_polynomial_regression.py' file is in the same directory as the 'Data' folder.
 The 'Data' folder must contain 'test.dat' and 'train.dat'.